IndyCar Series: Brakes

-Wheel rims
+Wheels

 BBS and O.Z.
-Racing has been supplying forged wheels since 1996.
-The wheel rims for all IndyCar Series cars are made of aluminum alloy.
-The size of IndyCar Series wheel rims have been 10 × 15 in on the front and 14 × 15 in on the rear since 1996; this size will be used until at least the 2022 season.
-18-inch wheel rims will be adopted if the Dallara DW12's successor comes out for the 2023 season onward.
+Racing have been supplying forged wheels since 1996.
+The wheels for all IndyCar Series cars are made of aluminum alloy.
+The size of IndyCar Series wheels have been 10 × 15 in on the front and 14 × 15 in on the rear since 1996; this size would be used until at least the 2022 season.
+18-inch wheels will be adopted if the Dallara DW12's successor comes out for the 2023 season onward.

 Tires

-Firestone is currently the tire supplier for the series since the 1996 season and later increased to sole tire supplier since 2000 season.
-Previously, Goodyear had also supplied tires from 1996 to 1999 for several teams, before withdrawing their support.
-The IndyCar Series runs the bespoke compounds since 1996 and re-profiled in 2003.
+Firestone has been a tire supplier for the series since the 1996 season and sole tire supplier since 2000.
+Goodyear had supplied tires from 1996 to 1999 for several teams before withdrawing their support.
+The IndyCar Series has run bespoke compounds since 1996 which were re-profiled in 2003.
 The front tire sizes are 305/45-R15 (10.0/25.8-R15) and the rear tire sizes are 415/40-R15 (14.5/28.0-R15).
-The compounds and construction of IndyCar Series tires unique to each mounting position on the race car.
-For road/street events, there are unique primary and alternative specifications for dry conditions, along with specially designed rain tires for wet conditions.
-For oval racing, a single set of specifications is used, based upon the configuration and speed of the track, as well as having the right rear tire diameter constructed to be slightly larger than the left rear, (also known as stagger) to aid in high speed cornering.
+The compounds and construction of IndyCar Series tires are unique to each mounting position on the car.
+For road/street events, there are unique primary and alternative specifications for dry conditions, along with specially designed full-rain tires for all rain conditions; however, unlike in Formula One which has intermediate rain tires for light-rain conditions, there are no intermediate rain tires due to cost.
+For oval racing, a single set of specifications is used based upon the configuration and speed of the track, as well as having the right rear tires slightly larger than the left rear (known as stagger) to aid in high-speed cornering.